Pratham31/AdmireME/README.md

 You know when you admire someone, something gets happened and the human being feels so motivated and gets Positive vibes for self and starts the day with POSITIVE ENERGY.
 I just want each and every one student must contribute to open source and must be satisfied.
 My Action helps to get a smile 😊 on each and every Open Source Contributors and also encourages for contributing.
 <br>

-# What does it do?🤔
+# What does it do? 🤔

 It will send an Email with **Processed Congratulating Image of user's avatar and congratulating Note GIF**  .
 Check out official Document of [GitHub Action](https://docs.github.com/en/actions) from GitHub.
 <br>

-# Aim and Impact💥
+# Aim and Impact 💥

 This action will **ENCOURAGE** all future **open source contributors** to do more and more open source contributions and build positive vibes inside contributors
 <br>

-# How to test it?🤔
+# How to test it? 🤔

 ## Note:
 You have to make your Email ID **PUBLIC** so that action can easily send mail to User.